International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Notes

 - The consumer must include an `offer` property, which itself must have a `@id` property.
-If the message includes a `providerPid` property, the request will be associated with an existing contract negotiation and a consumer offer will be created using either the `offer` or `offer.@id` properties.
+If the message includes a `providerPid` property, the request will be associated with an existing contract negotiation and a consumer [Offer](../model/terminology.md#offer) will be created using either the `offer` or `offer.@id` properties.
 If the message does not include a `providerPid`, a new contract negotiation will be created on provider side using either the `offer` or `offer.@id` properties and the provider selects an appropriate `providerPid`.

-- An `offer.@id` will generally refer to an offer contained in a catalog.
+- An `offer.@id` will generally refer to an [Offer](../model/terminology.md#offer) contained in a catalog.
 If the provider is not aware of the `offer.@id` value, it must respond with an error message.

-- The [Dataset](../model/terminology.md#dataset) id is not technically required but included to avoid an error where the offer is associated with a different data set.
+- The [Dataset](../model/terminology.md#dataset) id is not technically required but included to avoid an error where the [Offer](../model/terminology.md#offer) is associated with a different data set.

 - `callbackAddress` is a URL indicating where messages to the consumer should be sent in asynchronous settings.
 If the address is not understood, the provider MUST return an
   UNRECOVERABLE error.